Ryo-N7/Ryo-N7.github.io/_posts/2021-07-26-jleague-2021-midseason-review.md

 compared to last season.

-**Go Hatano** has grasped at the opportunity presented by veteran Akihiro Hayashi’s long term injury as his strong performances throughout the season means he’ll be keeping his spot for the long haul, as long as he doesn’t make any more foolish off-the-field decisions like breaking COVID protocols… He was also a long shot for the Olympics squad and was
+**Go Hatano** has grasped at the opportunity presented by veteran **Akihiro Hayashi**’s long term injury as his strong performances throughout the season means he’ll be keeping his spot for the long haul, as long as he doesn’t make any more foolish off-the-field decisions like breaking COVID protocols… He was also a long shot for the Olympics squad and was